Perfect Mashed Potatoes

 |salt and freshly milled black pepper|

-This recipe is taken from How to Cook Book One
+This recipe is adapted from Delia's How to Cook Book One

 Use a potato peeler to pare off the potato skins as thinly as possible, then cut the potatoes into even-sized chunks – not too small; if they are large, quarter them, and if they are small, halve them.

-Put the potato chunks in a steamer fitted over a large pan of boiling water, sprinkle the salt all over them, put a lid on and steam the potatoes until they are absolutely tender – they should take 20-25 minutes.
+Put the potato chunks in a steamer fitted over a large pan of boiling water, sprinkle the salt all over them, put a lid on, turn the heat down to low and steam the potatoes until they are absolutely tender – they should take 20-25 minutes.

 The way to tell whether they are ready is to pierce them with a skewer in the thickest part: they should not be hard in the centre, and you need to be careful here, because if they are slightly underdone you do get lumps.

-When the potatoes are cooked, remove them from the steamer, drain off the water, return them to the saucepan and cover with a clean tea cloth for about 4 minutes to absorb some of the steam, then add the butter, milk and crème fraîche.
+When the potatoes are cooked drain off the water and lift out the fan steamer leaving the potatoes in the pan and cover with a clean tea cloth for about 4 minutes to absorb some of the steam, then add the butter, milk and crème fraîche or cream

-When you first go in with the whisk, use a slow speed to break the potatoes up, then increase it to high and whip them up to a smooth, creamy, fluffy mass.
+When you first go in with the whisk, before you turn it on, push the beaters down through all of the potatoes to break them up.
+Next switch the whisk on to slow and continue to break the potatoes up, then gradually increase it to high and whip them up to a smooth, creamy, fluffy mass.